Cycle9898/OC_Projet-14_Wealth-Health_React-Custom-Dropdown-Lib/README.md

 that represent all the available options in the dropdown list.

 The ID's must be unique, otherwise the component will throw an error.

+* **ariaLabelById**:

+This prop is optional.

+It is a string that represents the ID of a HTML element that label the dropdown list, it is used for the "aria-labelledBy" attribute.

+If this prop is not used, the attribute "aria-label"  with the string "Choose an option from the dropdown list" will be set instead.

 ### Modify the style with CSS